COMBINE-lab/pyroe/README.md

 34. 1k Brain Cells from an E18 Mouse (v2 chemistry)
 35. 1k Heart Cells from an E18 mouse (v2 chemistry)
 ```

+### The ProcessedQuant class

+To store the information of a dataset, we provide the `ProcessedQuant` class, which can be simply instantiated using a dataset id, for example, `ProcessedQuant(2)` will return an instance of the `ProcessedQuant` class containing the detail of dataset #2, 500 Human PBMCs, 3' LT v3.1, Chromium X. This class contains methods for fetching, decompressing and loading the quantification result of the corresponding dataset.
+After getting an instance of the class, i.e., running `pq = ProcessedQuant(dataset_id)`, one can run the following commands to fetch, decompress and/or load the quantification result of the dataset:

+- `pq.fetch_quant()` fetches the compressed quantification result of the corresponding dataset into a local directory and stores the path in its `tar_path` attribute.
+- `pq.decompress_quant()` decompresses the fetched quantification result into a local directory and stores the path in its `quant_path` attribute.
+- `pq.load_quant()` loads the decompressed quantification result into python as an `AnnData` object and stores the object in its `anndata` attribute.

+Besides, we have some helper function for printing and loading the information of the available datasets:

+- `ProcessedQuant.get_available_dataset_df()` returns the detail of available datasets as a pandas dataframe.
+- `ProcessedQuant.print_available_datasets()` prints the index and name of the available datasets.